-Easyjet, BA fly from several UK airports direct to Reykjavik Keflavik (KEF).
+Easyjet, BA and Iceland Air fly from several UK airports direct to Reykjavik Keflavik (KEF).

 From Keflavik airport there is a regular bus service approx: 1.5 hrs) to Reykjavik Domestic Airport where there are regular flights to Akureyri.

-Iceland Air are also offering direct flight to Akureyri from both Machester and Glasgow. www.icelandair.co.uk
+Iceland Air offering connecting flight to Akureyri via Keflavik. www.icelandair.co.uk